Scroll Compressor Buyer's Guide

 How to Pick the Perfect Scroll Air Compressor

-Although the idea for a scroll compressor has been around for over 100 years, the technology is actually pretty recent as 40 years ago.
-As the industry continues to advance, so is the need for reliable, clean and oil-free compressed air.
+Although the idea for a scroll compressor has been around for over 100 years, the technology is only about 50 years old.
+As the industry continues to advance, so does the need for reliable, clean, and oil-free compressed air.
 Scroll compressors are ideal in commercial applications that include: medical, pharmaceutical, food, laboratory, textile, electronics, and production facilities.

 Anywhere quiet, clean air is required, a heavy-duty scroll compressor is the only way to go.
-They come in a wide variety of sizes, up to 30 HP, which can produce as much as 86 CFM!
+They come in a wide variety of sizes, up to 40 HP, and can produce as much as 116 CFM!
 Scroll compressors utilize a very innovative (spiral) design that compresses air quietly with fewer moving parts and less required maintenance.

 How Does a Scroll Compressor Work?

 Scroll air compressors use two spiral-shaped scroll pieces to compress air.
 One scroll is stationary, meaning it's fixed in place and doesn't move, and the other fits inside the stationary scroll and is moved in a tight circular motion without rotating.
 The moving scroll presses against the inside of the stationary scroll in such a way that, as it moves in a circular motion, it pushes and traps air into small pockets between the two.